Abdelazim-Abdelgawwad/easyPARM/README.md

 # **easyPARM**

-**easyPARM** is a computational tool developed by **Abdelazim M. A. Abdelagawwad** under the supervision of **Dr. Antonio FrancÃ©s-Monerris** at the Institut de Ciència Molecular (ICMol), Universitat de València.
+**easyPARM** is a computational tool developed by **Abdelazim M. A. Abdelagawwad** under the supervision of **Dr. Antonio Francés-Monerris** at the Institut de Ciència Molecular (ICMol), Universitat de València.
 Its primary purpose is to simplify the derivation of force field parameters for metal-containing molecular systems and to enable charge restraints on specific atoms.